wkpalan/wkpalan-gh-jekyll/blog/_posts/2021-02-13-enable-okta-nginx.md

 ### Enabling Okta Authentication from NGINX

-I had been recently tasked enabling okta authentication to all the users who use a private jbrowse instance.
-This was necessaary to achieve three different goals
+I had been recently tasked enabling okta authentication to all the users who use a private Jbrowse2 instance.
+This was necessary to achieve three different goals
-1. Enhance Secutiry and allows only authorized users to access the jbrowse instance
+1. Enhance Security and allows only authorized users to access the jbrowse instance
 2. Integrate Jbrowse2 with into multiple apps with a single sign-on (SSO)
 3. Reduce the traffic through the VPN tunnel especially when using heavy data such as alignment tracks and other genomic files